Research projects

 ESR: Manuel Accettulli Huber.

-: Gabriele Travaglini.
+First supervisor: Gabriele Travaglini.

 Second supervisor: Chris White.